- Language: en

 For offline reading, or just for convenience, you can read the Django documentation in plain text.

-If you’re using an official release of Django, note that the zipped package
+If you’re using an official release of Django, the zipped package (tarball) of

-If you’re using the development version of Django (aka “trunk”), note that the
+If you’re using the development version of Django (aka the main branch), the

 docs/ directory contains all of the documentation.
 You can update your

 One low-tech way of taking advantage of the text documentation is by using the

 grep utility to search for a phrase in all of the documentation.
 For